 - Requiring you to return to work before you are ready, or return for “light duty” work.
 During the FMLA leave the employee and their doctor determine when they are fit to return to work.

 There are a number of different provisions that accompany the Family and Medical Leave Act.
 When an employer violates any one of them, they are infringing on the rights of the employee.
 The employee can take action against the employer and be made whole again.

 Contact Phillips Dayes

 The attorneys at Phillips Dayes hold employer responsibility in high regard.
 They do not take violations of the FMLA lightly, and neither should you.
 If you feel your rights have been violated by your employer, contact a lawyer from the by completing the form on this page, or by calling 1-800-917-4000.
-An attorney is ready to do your free initial case review.
+An attorney is ready to do your initial case review.